 Optics Care

 Keeping your optics clean is vital to a successful hunt.
-By doing a few things, you can make sure there is nothing to stop you from getting your quarry into the crosshair.
-Using scope and bino caps is an easy way to prevent them from getting scratched while going to and from the stand or making a stalk.
-Attaching a microfiber cloth to your bino harness or pack makes it easy to quickly wipe dust or water off your glass.
+Invest in a bino harness and a scope cover to prevent your glass from getting scratched.
+Attaching a microfiber cloth to your bino harness or pack makes it easy to wipe dust or water off your glass.

-One mistake you hear year after year is a guy who goes from a warm truck or cabin right into the woods with their rifle.
-This spells trouble for your scope.
-Warm air is able to hold more moisture, and when you instantly go from warm to cold, your glass is going to fog up!
+One mistake you hear year after year is the person who goes from a warm truck or cabin right into the woods with their rifle.
+Warm air holds moisture, and when you instantly go from warm to cold, your glass is going to fog up.
 No matter how much wiping you do, it will continue until the scope and air temperature reach equilibrium.
 To combat this problem, let your rifle temper to ambient conditions before you go out into the field.